 Portuguese superstar, Cristiano Ronaldo, grabbed another goal, but Juventus saw their perfect start to the Serie A season halted by Genoa on Saturday evening.

-With an eye on the Bianconeri’s Champions League clash with Manchester United in the Champions League this week, Max Allegri rested Douglas Costa and Paulo Dybala.
+With an eye on the Bianconeri’s Champions League clash with Manchester United this week, Max Allegri rested Douglas Costa and Paulo Dybala.

 Joao Cancelo’s strike deflected into the path of the Portugal star, who made no mistake from close range.

-Soon after Ronaldo went close to extending Juve’s lead in the 24th minute with a shot from close range, but Genoa shot-stopper Radu produced an excellent save to deny the Portuguese.
+Soon after Ronaldo went close to extending Juve’s lead in the 24th minute with a shot from close range, but Genoa shot-stopper Radu produced an excellent save to deny the Portuguese attacker.

 The visitors, meanwhile, were finding it tough to penetrate the thick Old Lady’s defence, which gave nothing away in their box.

 The home side did push for more goals in the final 10 minutes of the first half, but Genoa defended well enough to keep the score at 1-0 at the break.

 Genoa were threatening to pull level in the opening stages of the second half, which prompted Allegri to introduce Costa for Juan Cuadrado.